apache/accumulo-website/_docs-2/administration/in-depth-install.md

 ```

 This configuration will then transparently extract the [instance.secret] from
-the configured KeyStore and elliminates human readable storage of the sensitive
+the configured KeyStore and eliminates human readable storage of the sensitive
 property.

 A KeyStore can also be stored in HDFS, which will make the KeyStore readily available to